Ch. 01 — In Stealth · Pre-Seed Open

 $180K

-Senior firmware engineer — ex-Oura, Fitbit, or Pebble background.
-Owns ring electronics, sensor integration, and BLE stack.
+Senior hardware / firmware engineer — ex-Oura, Fitbit, or Pebble background.
+Owns the ring electronics and device platform.

 20%